troyane/GoodHabits/docs/tutorial.md

 ---
 layout: default
-title: Tutorial
+title: How to make a GoodHabits application with Felgo
-permalink: /tutorial
+permalink: /tutorial/
-exclude: true
 navigation_weight: -1
 ---